jitsi/jitsi-videobridge/doc/relay.md

 ### Relays
 Relays (aka secure octo) use ICE and DTLS/SRTP between each pair of bridges, so a secure network is not required.
-It uses and requires colibri websockets for the bridge-bridge connections (endpoints can still use SCTP).
+It uses and requires either SCTP or colibri websockets for the bridge-bridge connections.

 ## Jitsi Videobridge configuration